shadow/shadow-plugin-bitcoin/README.md

 ```

 Note that `PKG_CONFIG_PATH`, `LDFLAGS`, and `CFLAGS` need to be set to specify the install path of our custom-built OpenSSL.

+The `0.9.2-netmine` branch contains a small number of changes to the Bitcoin 0.9.2 release that facilitate experiments. + The leveldb is modified not to use mmap, which reduces memory consumption
++ Command line parameters `-umd_createindexsnapshot` and `-umd_loadindexsnapshot` can be used to skip some expensive startup processing
++ Proof-of-work checking is disabled, to facilitate creating fake blocks
++ The ECDSA signature check routine is to hacked to accept fake signatures from a particular pubkey (the pubkey that received the second ever block reward).

 ### gnu pth